CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 or [Positron](https://positron.posit.co/download.html) there is an extension for viewing optuna dashboards in your development environment.

+The optuna database file can be opened via commandline as well. (tutorial)[https://optuna-dashboard.readthedocs.io/en/stable/getting-started.html#command-line-interface]

-To use optuna dashboard, set your database in the autotune function.
-You can have multiple autotune 'studies' in the same database and compare them.
+To use optuna dashboard, set your database url in the autotune function.
+You can have multiple autotune 'studies' in the same database.

 ``` python
 best_imputed_df,  best_model, study, results_df = autotune(